 My landlord will not return my deposit/wants to make deductions from the deposit.
 What do I do?

-If you agree with the deductions your landlord is making then they have ten days to return the rest to you (once you have given your agreement).
+If you agree with the deductions your landlord is claiming (or they aren't claiming any) then they have ten days to return the rest to you (once you have given your agreement).

-If you disagree with your landlord, there is a dispute, and you should check the process of the deposit scheme your deposit is protected with to see what your next steps are.
+If you can't reach an agreement with your landlord, there is a dispute, and you should check the process of the deposit scheme your deposit is protected with to see what your next steps are.
 The deposit will remain protected by the scheme until resolved.

 The schemes are:

 You should gather evidence - emails, photos, invoices - which can show that e.g. the damage was there before you moved in, that the property was cleaned before you moved out, and that you paid the rent that was due.